chris-w-jarvis/barbell-tracker/README.md

 # barbell-tracker
-doesn't actually use mustache yet, will eventually probably templating is hardcoded right now
+doesn't actually use mustache yet, will eventually probably when I make the settings page (so can load pages with different options)

+try it: barbell-tracker.herokuapp.com

+This project was #1 a project with which to learn about web development and #2 the workout app I wanted for myself, simple, least clicking possible, and no fancy stuff.